WILLE-DAC/documentation/WILLE by-laws.md

 <p align="center">
 <b>( article 7 )</b><br>
-SEELE
+KREDIT
 </p>

-Is the founding group of WILLE and a special organ responsible for the guidance of the DAO towards success of its  main mission.
-SEELE also curates proposals:
+Is the co-founding group of WILLE and a special organ responsible for the guidance of the DAO towards success of its  main mission.
+KREDIT also curates proposals:

-I. If voter turnout is consistently low in the DAO, then proposals made by the SEELE are to be approved by adaptative quorom biasing with negative turnout bias.
+I. If voter turnout is consistently low in the DAO, then proposals made by the KREDIT are to be approved by adaptative quorom biasing with negative turnout bias.
 Otherwise by simple majority.

 <p align="center">
 <b>( article 7-b )</b><br>